 During his nearly 30 years of experience in the game industry, Jeff has helped create and influence some of the biggest online games to date.
 While working as a programmer on StarCraft and Diablo, Jeff created the StarCraft campaign editor.
 He headed up initial development on World of Warcraft and would later serve as Lead Programmer and Team Lead.
 Next, Jeff cofounded ArenaNet, where he worked as a programmer and the Executive Producer on the Guild Wars franchise.
 After NCsoft acquired ArenaNet, Strain would go on to become President of Product Development for the company’s North American and European operations.
 Returning to his development roots, Jeff founded Undead Labs to create the definitive zombie survival-fantasy game.
 State of Decay launched to critical and popular acclaim, and was followed by State of Decay 2, which has been played by more than ten million people around the world.
-Now, as the Founder of Possibility Space, Jeff is gearing up to once again redefine the online gaming experience.

 Brandon Dillon (He/Him)

 VP of Engineering